Recycle water and save money for your wash bay

 • Disinfection

-Due to the complexity of the regulations and the high costs to retrofit or install a new water treatment system, it is advisable to partner with an experienced supplier for quarantine wash bays.
+Due to the complexity of the regulations and the high costs to retrofit or install a new water treatment system, it is advisable to partner with an experienced supplier for industrial wash bays.

 Wash Bay Recycling Systems